Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-The calling method is the same as the official models; you only need to change the model name.
-For example:
+The invocation method is the same as the official model; you only need to change the model name, for example:

 |